 Returns are of growth option.
-The returns for the respective periods are provided as on last business day of May 2024.
-Returns for 1 year and above are Compounded Annualized.
+The returns for the respective periods are provided as on last business day of October, 2024.
+Returns 1 year and above are Compounded Annualized.
 Standard benchmark is prescribed by SEBI and is used for comparison purposes.
 Different plans shall have a different expense structure.

-Post merger performance of the surviving scheme, arising out of merger of schemes with similar features, is computed as per the provisions of Clause 13.4 of SEBI Master Circular dated May 19, 2023 using the weighted average performance of both transferor and transferee schemes.
-In other cases, performance is computed using the Applicable NAV of the surviving/ continuing schemes.
+Post merger performance of the surviving scheme, arising out of merger of schemes with similar features, is computed as per the provisions of Clause 13.4 of SEBI Master Circular dated June 27, 2024 using the weighted average performance of both transferor and transferee schemes.
+In other cases, performance is computed using the Applicable NAV of the surviving/continuing schemes.
 Face value Rs 10/-.